cirosantilli/linux-cheat/find.md

 xargs tends to be more flexible

+'{}' gets expanded to the found path by -exec, and the commands ends when a trailling '+' is found

+ex: compile all tex under current dir:

     find . -iname '*.tex' -exec pdflatex '{}' +

-compile all tex under current dir.
-{} gets expanded to the found path by -exec, and the commands ends when a trailling '+' is found
+does the same as above.

     find . -iname '*.tex' -print0 | xargs -0 -I '{}' pdflatex '{}'

-does the same as above.
--print0 prints files null (\0) terminated. this avoids problems since filenames that can contain newlines, but not null chars.
+- `-print0` prints files null (\0) terminated. this avoids problems since filenames that can contain newlines, but not null chars.
--0 tells xargs that the input is null separated
+- `-0` tells xargs that the input is null separated
--I '{}' tells xargs that {} should be substituted by each arg one at a time
+- `-I '{}'` tells xargs that {} should be substituted by each arg one at a time

     find . -iname '*.tex' -print0 | xargs -0 -I '{}' sh -c "bibtex '{}'; pdflatex '{}'"